matatk/agrip/audioquake/manuals/user-manual-part04.md

 There are two other personalisations you can make regarding your appearance to others in multiplayer games.
 These are the colour of your character's uniform within the game.
 The console commands **topcolor** and **bottomcolor** can be used to change these.
 We mention them here for completeness.

-Now you've made yourself a little more unique in the virtual world, it is time to join a game…
+Now you've made yourself a little more unique in the virtual world, it is time to join a game&hellip;

 ### Joining a Game

-We have set up a few game servers under the AGRIP banner (details can be found in an appendix), but you're certainly not restricted to playing *AudioQuake* on one of these – in fact, we encourage you to seek out other servers on the Internet to play on and/or to set up a server of your own.
+We have set up a few game servers under the AGRIP banner (details can be found in an appendix), but you're certainly not restricted to playing *AudioQuake* on one of these&mdash;in fact, we encourage you to seek out other servers on the Internet to play on and/or to set up a server of your own.
 This can be especially rewarding if you know a few people that you'd like to play the game with.
 Anyone who sets up a server (covered later in the manual) can have it automatically advertised to every other *AudioQuake* player, via the AGRIP master server.
 This keeps a list of all active *AudioQuake* game servers on the Internet.
 By using a program that searches this list (known as a *server browser*), you can find a game to join.
 As server admins are free to chose any gametype and selection of maps that their server runs, you should be able to find a match that suits your tastes.

 To search for games over the whole Internet, you can use either the *AudioQuake* Stats and Servers site, or a command-line program called QStat.
 This is a very powerful, popular and accessible tool, which allows you fine control over your searches.
 For more information on using QStat, visit it's web site at <http://www.qstat.org/>.
 Information on the *AudioQuake* Stats and Servers web site can be found [in the next chapter](#mmodes-statsnservers "Chapter 15. *AudioQuake* Stats and Servers Website").